Edforma/Edformer/README.md

 **Disclaimer:** This program is not affiliated with CISD.

 ## How does it work?

-### Login flow
-Enboard, the Conroe ISD SSO, uses a special endpoint on the SAC webserver in order to gain login credentials: `sac.asp`.
-Sending a username and password (along with soem Enboard parameters) will return a logged in session.
-Edformer utilizes this endpoint, allowing for logins to be as fast as they are on the real SSO.

-### add more later lol
+When a student requests to use the SAC from ClassLink, CL will send a `POST` request the SAC webserver using an endpoint named `sso.asp`, sending alongside the student's username and password (it also sends some SSO related parameters that are unimportant).
+The SAC webserver returns a valid SAC session token located in `set-cookie.`

+Edformer replicates this flow in a server environment and grabs the authenticated token cookie, creates a new entry for it in a local database with a UUID reference, and sends that to the client.
+That UUID can then be used until the session expires.

 ## How do I use it?